-Antihemophilic Factor (Recombinant)
+Antihemophilic Factor (Recombinant) for Injection

 RECOMBINATE, Antihemophilic Factor (Recombinant) (rAHF) is a glycoprotein synthesized by a genetically engineered Chinese Hamster Ovary (CHO) cell line.
 In culture, the CHO cell line secretes recombinant antihemophilic factor (rAHF) into the cell culture medium.
 The rAHF is purified from the culture medium utilizing a series of chromatography columns.
 A key step in the purification process is an immunoaffinity chromatography methodology in which a purification matrix, prepared by immobilization of a monoclonal antibody directed to factor VIII, is utilized to selectively isolate the rAHF in the medium.
 The synthesized rAHF produced by the CHO cells has the same biological effects as Antihemophilic Factor (Human) [AHF (Human)].
 Structurally the protein has a similar combination of heterogenous heavy and light chains as found in AHF (Human).